-I have listed the best walks in the Yorkshire Dales.
-If you complete all these walks you will, without doubt, have a full and proper knowledge of the Yorkshire Dales (or Dales, a couple sneak in to the Cumbrian Dales).
+I have listed my favourite 20 walks in the Yorkshire Dales.
+If you complete all these walks you will, without doubt, have a full and proper knowledge and understanding of the Yorkshire Dales (or Dales as I prefer it to be called as it includes a couple of walks in the the Cumbrian Dales).

 6.5 miles